It’s amazing what a big difference a few little extras can make on a card. For instance, take a look at these two sympathy cards…

 And one last look at the Sympathy Cards…

-Supplies Used: (Flowers are from the retired Touches of Texture stamp set)
+Supplies Used: (Flowers are from the retired Touches of Texture stamp set, words are from the retired Itty Bitty Greetings stamp set)

 Get more card making tips & tricks!